Xevrac/docs/content/guides/avp2.md

 You can review the controls for each species in the options menu however here are some common ones below.

 <b>Common</b>
-- F1 to enter class / team selection screen
+- `F1` to enter class / team selection screen
-- Enter for chat
+- `Enter` for chat
-- \ for team chat
+- `\` for team chat
-- Left mouse primary fire
+- `Left mouse` primary fire
-- Right mouse secondary fire
+- `Right mouse` secondary fire
-- Shift to crouch
+- `Shift` to crouch
-- Space to jump
+- `Space` to jump
-- WASD movement by default
+- `WASD` movement by default
-- Can do a high jump if you jump while crouched (except humans... unless they are in an exo-suit)
+- Can do a high jump if you jump while crouched (except humans.. unless they are in an exo-suit)

 <b>Human</b>
-- Scroll wheel and numerical keys switch weapons
+- `Scroll wheel` and `numerical keys` to switch weapons
-- G is for flashlight
+- `G` is for flashlight
-- Alt. fire depends on what gun you're using
+- Secondary fire action depends on what gun you're using:
   - Pistol - switch to AP rounds
   - Shotgun - switch to shotgun slugs (AP no bullet spread)
   - Pulse Rifle - Lob grenade